ozgurkrkmz/goit-markup-hw-02/README.md

 # goit-markup-hw-02
-This is my second homework
+This is my 2nd homework